-- Students are not allowed speak on their cellular phones during the school hours. - School landline phones will be made available for emergencies and students may go to the assistant principal's office to use the phone when necessary to contact their parents/guardians.
+- Students are not allowed speak on their cellular phones from 7:00 A.M. until 3:50.
+P.M. - School landline phones will be made available for emergencies and students may go to the assistant principal's office to use the phone when necessary to contact their parents/guardians.